cjoshmartin-com/resume/index.md

 *[Software Engineering Professionals (SEP)](https://www.sep.com/)*
     (Carmel, Indiana)

-* Accomplished bringing a React/Node.js application to Beta by implementing a state manager (MobX), writing components for use in application, then creating feature toggles to give beta users the right permissions to each new feature and particating in mobbing/pairing sessions.
+* Accomplished bringing a React/Node.js application to beta by implementing a state manager (MobX), writing components for use in application, then creating feature toggles to give beta users the right permissions to each new feature and particating in mobbing/pairing sessions.

-* Ensured code quality by learning/practicing Test Driven Development (TDD), writing acceptance/unit tests using a testing suite (consisting of Cypress, Mocha, Chai, Enzyme, and Istanbul) and actively participated in code reviews on Github Enterprise.
+* Ensured code quality by learning/practicing Test Driven Development (TDD) in the sense of writing acceptance/unit tests using a testing suite (consisting of Cypress, Mocha, Chai, Enzyme, and Istanbul) and actively participated in code reviews on Github Enterprise.

 * Engaged in Agile practices (Sprint Planning, Backlog Grooming, Continuous Integration & Deployment).